 The Georgia Aquarium is one of most popular tourist attractions in Atlanta at 225 Baker Street NW.
 Aquarium animals include sharks, whales, a large variety of fish, penguins and sea otters.
 Special events and meetings also take place here throughout the year, including Red, White and Brew and Sips Under the Sea cocktail parties.

-Two MARTA stations are near the Georgia Aquarium:
+Two MARTA stations are within a 15-minute walk of the Georgia Aquarium:

 Peachtree Center Station